mkutay/skip-linked-list/README.md

 # skip-linked-list
-A simple implementation of skip linked list in C++ (for now).
-Hopefully Java in the future.
+A simple implementation of skip linked list in C++ and Java.
+Interfaces implemented are List, Set, and Priority Queue.